rolldown/rolldown/web/docs/contrib-guide/setup.md

 The following commands are available and should be used in your standard development workflow.

 - `just init` - Install required tools and dependencies.
-- `just smoke` - Runs various kinds of checks to ensure the project is in a good state.
+- `just roll` - Runs various kinds of checks to ensure the project is in a good state.
 - `just lint` - Lint the codebase.
 - `just fmt` - Fix formatting issues.
 - `just check` - Run the type checker.
 - `just test` - Runs tests.
 Also see [Testing](./test.md).

-> Every command will run both Rust and Node.js scripts.
+> Most of commands will run both Rust and Node.js scripts.
 To only target one, append `-rust` or `-node` to the just command.
-For example, `just lint-rust` or `just fmt-node`.
+For example, `just lint-rust` or `just check-node`.

 ::: tip
 You could run the command `just` only and it will show you all available commands.